servicepos/api-docs/description.md

 To avoid this, interact with the API with the following header `X-Suppress-Hooks:`
 The content of the header doesn't matter and is ignored.

-# Configs
-A list of settings configs can be found [here](https://app.deltateq.com/doc/api/configs.php)